 Insulate Your Home

 Perhaps the best return on investment comes from insulating your home.
-The cost to blow in attic insulation varies based on the size of your home, but you’re looking at a national average of around $1,600.
+The cost to blow in attic insulation varies on the size of your home, but the national average is around $1,600.
 Despite the initial cost, you’ll immediately reap the rewards of your investment.
 On average, your home price will go up 117% of the cost of insulation.
 Plus, you’ll save on heating costs while you live in your home.
 It’s a win-win.

 How Do Renovations Affect Home Insurance?

-When you remodel your home, make sure to tell your home insurance company about the renovation.
+When you remodel your home, make sure to tell your home insurance company about the renovation in advance to ensure you’re properly covered during the renovations and after they’re completed.
 Otherwise, if disaster strikes, you might not be covered for the extra additions to your home.
-However, expect your insurance premiums to increase.
-When your home is worth more, replacement costs increase.
+However, your insurance premiums may go up depending on what was done.
+When your home is worth more, its replacement cost may increase.

 Pro-tip: When undertaking a new home renovation project, make sure to comply with any relevant building codes.
 Otherwise, your home insurance may not protect you in the event of a loss.